Blog details

 Affiliates & advertising

 I have experimented with affiliate programs and advertising.
-To date (30 October 2012) approximate revenues from these are:
+To date (5 June 2023) approximate revenues (since 2008) from these are:

 Everything else

-I have received a number of free gift offers which normally come with the suggestion a review would be a nice idea.
-In all other cases than those described above I either did not accept, did not use or did not review/recommend them.
+I have received a number of free gift offers which normally come with the suggestion a review would be a welcome.

 [)amien